ocekmer/AskapSetonixGPUs/README.md

 - A performance analysis is presented in the following sections.

 ### Simple Tests
-- The following tests are designed for to run our codes in Setonix:
+- The following tests are designed to run our codes in Setonix using different resources:

 |Test Number|Code|Resources|
 |:-:|:-|:-|